 Honestly, dude, I think about what you just said – I’ve been doing this a lot longer than a lot of other people.
 I’m not a multi-millionaire; I’m not a millionaire.
 I’m just working hard and I’m saving a little bit of money here and there.
 I’ve got a great wife; we have a great house.
 My career’s going great, and I have great kids.
 I’m just kind of glad and grateful for everything, and I’ve just learned to stop looking at the glass as half-empty.
 I look at it as half-full, and I think that just comes with age, man.
 Not to sound like ‘Old Decrepit Aging Dude,’ but there is some truth to ‘with age comes wisdom.’

-*Portions of the above interview were edited for space and clarity.
+*Portions of the above interview were edited for clarity.

-*Portions of the above interview were edited for space and clarity.
+*Portions of the above interview were edited for clarity.

 READ JOEL'S BIO